NetWilliam/diffpng/README.md

 Based on his paper "Perceptual Metric for Production Testing", 2004/1/1, Journal of Graphics Tools

+With modifications.

 ###hows it work?

 Consider these two images.
 One has green inner walls, the other does not.
 Percpetually, to the human eye, they are different.
+How can we compare them using a computer?
+One method is to compare the bytes of the files.
+This will not work for many images that are, to the human eye, indistinguishable.
+We need a 'perceptual difference' that takes into account the human visual system and how it interprets visual images.
+Hence, Hector Yee's algorithm, and diffpng which is based on it.

 ![OpenSCAD Color example](/test/basic/ossphere_color2.png "OpenSCAD Color")
 ![OpenSCAD Monotone example](/test/basic/ossphere_mono.png "OpenSCAD Monotone")